 Get ready, the two coldest months of Montana’s unforgivable winter is fast approaching.
-But Montanan’s aren’t worried, there have been much worse winters.
+But Montanans aren’t worried.
+There have been worse winters.
 In fact, Montana’s winters have been getting less and less extreme, but that doesn’t mean it’s not cold to our beloved out-of-staters!
 So when visiting Montana this winter, to help stay warm why not check out one of the sixty hot springs you can find in the Big Sky Country?

 Hot springs are typically heated in one of two ways.
 The first is by coming in contact with molten rock found in volcanic regions.
 Water that comes into contact with magma can reach temperatures high enough to boil it, or cause it to become superheated and produce geysers.
 However, a majority of hot springs around the world are heated by geothermal energy.
 Geothermal energy comes from the formation of the planet as well as radioactive decay.
 Radioactive decay is the process of an unstable nucleus of an unstable element losing some of its particles until it becomes a more stable element.
 The mantle of the Earth has many unstable elements, including potassium-40, uranium-238 and -235, and thorium-232, and somewhere between 45 to 90 percent of the heat escaping the Earth comes from there.
 Bozeman is in the Southwest region of Montana and has some of the best hot springs in the state.
 Check out these top five hot springs near Bozeman and one that’s on the way!